MicrosoftDocs/webview2-win32-reference/1-0-2535-41/icorewebview2.md

 `defaultSyncProxy`|When calling a method on a synchronous proxy, the result should also be a synchronous proxy.
 But in some cases, the sync/async context is lost (for example, when providing to native code a reference to a function, and then calling that function in native code).
 In these cases, the proxy will be asynchronous, unless this property is set.
 `forceAsyncMethodMatches`|This is an array of regular expressions.
 When calling a method on a synchronous proxy, the method call will be performed asynchronously if the method name matches a string or regular expression in this array.
 Setting this value to `Async` will make any method that ends with Async be an asynchronous method call.
 If an async method doesn't match here and isn't forced to be asynchronous, the method will be invoked synchronously, blocking execution of the calling JavaScript and then returning the resolution of the promise, rather than returning a promise.
 `ignoreMemberNotFoundError`|By default, an exception is thrown when attempting to get the value of a proxy property that doesn't exist on the corresponding native class.
 Setting this property to `true` switches the behavior to match Chakra WinRT projection (and general JavaScript) behavior of returning `undefined` with no error.
+`shouldPassTypedArraysAsArrays`|By default, typed arrays will be passed to host as IDispatch.
+Otherwise, set to true to pass typed arrays to host as array.

 Host object proxies additionally have the following methods which run locally.